bahrus/templ-mount/README.md

     })
 </script>
 ```

+Even if the stream attribute is present, event 'template-cloned' will also be fired if the url was already downloaded

 Note that only Chrome supports streaming currently.
 In order to not make the more capable browser(s) suffer, browsers that don't stream will still have event "stream-complete" fired, only after the content has been added to the live DOM Tree.